MisTraleuh/Object-Walker-Js/README.md

 ## Description 📝

-ObjectWalker is a simple library that allows you to walk through an object and execute a callback function for each key-value pair.
+Object-Walker-Js is a simple command that lets you search for any object in any other object.
+Without dependencies, it is a simple and efficient tool to search for objects in objects.

 ## Installation 📦